Total Eclipse of the Heart: Music video

 The music video for "Total Eclipse of the Heart" was directed by Australian director Russell Mulcahy and was filmed at the Holloway Sanatorium, a large Victorian Gothic hospital near Virginia Water, Surrey, England.
 The surrealist video features Tyler clad in white, dreaming or fantasizing about students in a boys' boarding school.
 Young men are seen dancing and participating in various school activities and singing in a choir.

 The video received two nominations at the Billboard Video Music Awards in 1983 for Best Performance by a Female and Most Effective Use of Symbolism.

-A long-running urban legend is that the boy who appears throughout the video and who shakes Tyler's hand at the end is former Italian footballer Gianfranco Zola.
+An urban legend is that the boy who appears throughout the video and who shakes Tyler's hand at the end is former Italian footballer Gianfranco Zola.
 In a 2012 interview, Zola confirmed that he did not appear in the video.

 In September 2023, the video exceeded one billion views on YouTube.

 Live performances

 Since the song's release, Tyler has performed "Total Eclipse of the Heart" in all of her concerts.
 "I sing it much better now than I used to," she told The Huffington Post.
 "I think my voice is probably not as husky as it was, I think it's mellowed a bit."
 The song was performed at the 26th Annual Grammy Awards, held at the Shrine Auditorium, Los Angeles, on 28 February 1984.

 Bonnie Tyler sang "Total Eclipse of the Heart" live on board a Royal Caribbean cruise ship during the solar eclipse of 21 August 2017, backed by DNCE.

 Live recordings of Tyler performing the song have been released on her albums Bonnie Tyler Live (2006) and Live in Germany 1993 (2011).
 Video performances have also been released on Tyler's DVDs, Bonnie on Tour (2006) and the DVD edition of Live in Germany 1993.